 - 6. It is important to consider seriously the nature of the job and the type of qualifications appropriate for the persons who can do that job effectively.
 Having expertise in a given field like fishing was necessary but in the case of this project it was not the only requirement.
 The project is educational in nature involving the process of developing curriculum (syllabi are a major component of the curriculum).
-Curriculum development and evaluation needs expertise and skills.
-Neither the ICEIDA lecturers nor the college lecturers have much experience in this area. - 7.
-The ICEIDA lecturers were not adequately prepared by ICEIDA before taking on the assignment, either in Malawi or in Iceland.
-This contributed to a lack of direction in the initial stages and during implementation, particularly on matters such as the transfer of expertise.
+Development of curriculum needs expertise and skills about the process.
+Limitation in such areas by the ICEIDA lecturers and the College lecturers made their work rather difficult. - 7.
+Lack of adequate preparation of the ICEIDA lecturers by ICEIDA before taking on the assignment, either in country of project implementation or in their home country, contributed to a lack of direction in the initial stages on how to proceed and where to start from and during implementation, particularly on matters such as the transfer of expertise.
 Much time was therefore spent by ICEIDA staff on understanding the assignment and what was expected of them. - 8.
 The absence of a clearly defined management structure with clearly defined roles and responsibilities hampered implementation.
-As the ICEIDA lecturers made efforts to meet their targets, they took on responsibilities which in a normal project implementation environment should have been taken on by the counterparts.
-Appropriate mechanisms were not in place. - 9.
+As the ICEIDA lecturers had to move on in an effort to meet their targets, they took on responsibilities which in a normal project implementation environment should have been taken on by the counterparts and the management structures and mechanisms if they were in place. - 9.
 In a situation where it is known that the people are very mobile, it is wiser to involve more than one counterpart.
 The project suffered more than would have been the case if all the teaching staff were involved from the beginning.
-The departure of the counterparts would have had less impact. - 10.
-Cooperation and collaboration with relevant organizations is vital for effective implementation of any project at different levels both within the public service and private sector.
+The departure of the counterparts would have had less impact.

+- 10. Cooperation and collaboration with relevant organizations is vital for effective implementation of any project at different levels both within the public service and private sector.
 This promotes the sharing of information and clears unknown fears about each other.
-MTC has not taken the lead in ensuring that there is clear understanding and appreciation of what the college is doing and thereby to source support where it is needed.
-Institutions in the maritime sector feel they have a role to play and the college has not stretched out to reach them as yet.

-11. The process of project implementation will always bring out other needs, some of which may be relevant and others may not.
+MTC has not been able to take the lead to ensure that there is clear understanding and appreciation of what the College is doing and thereby to source support where it is needed.
+Most institutions in the maritime sector feel they have a role to play and the College has not stretched out to reach them as yet. - 11.
+The process of project implementation will always bring out other needs, some of which may be relevant and others may not.
 The project has been able to single out the relevant needs and attended to them wherever possible.